Houdini 22.0 Nodes Geometry nodes

 Transform Order

-The left menu specifies the order in which transforms are applied (for example, scale, then rotate, then translate).
+The left menu specifies the order in which the transforms are applied (for example, scale, then rotate, then translate).
 This can change the position and orientation of the object in the same way that going a block and turning east takes you to a different place than turning east and then going a block.

 Translate

-Translation along the X, Y, and Z axes.
+The translation along the X, Y, and Z axes.

 Rotate

-Degrees rotation about the X, Y, and Z axes.
+The degrees rotation about the X, Y, and Z axes.

 Scale

-Non-uniform scaling about the X, Y, and Z axes.
+The non-uniform scaling about the X, Y, and Z axes.

 Pivot